- Learn what swirl marks are, and how to eradicate them from your paintwork

 Hand polishing can be effective, especially on small areas with fine abrasives, and it is possible to remove light swirling in this way.
-But, due to the way compounds and polishes work, using a machine polisher will usually be the quickest and most effective method.
+But, due to the way a polishing compound and car polish works, using a machine polisher will usually be the quickest and most effective method.

 Through heat and physical friction, the abrasive particles in compounds have to be broken down to create a finer and finer finish as you work them through.
 On a microscopic level these are smashed together, breaking them up into smaller and smaller particles which cut less and less, and start to refine more and more, this is what gives a compound its "range of cut'.
 This is also the reason it's important to fully work your compound through - usually indicated by the residue turning clear - for it to "finish down' and create the most refined surface.
 When using a machine polisher working through this process is quicker and more consistent, and that's why, generally speaking, you'll always get amazing results.

-Designed primarily for removing paint oxidation and to make the most of the appearance of hard waxes, Rejuvenate is also packed with fine abrasives, allowing it to tackle light swirling.
-Can be applied by hand or machine and contains no waxes or fillers.
+Designed primarily for removing paint oxidation and to make the most of the appearance of hard waxes, Rejuvenate pre-wax paintwork cleanser is also packed with fine abrasives, allowing it to tackle light swirling.
+Can be applied by hand or with a machine polisher and contains no waxes or fillers.

 Our colour-coded Revitalise System is a collection of products designed for use with a dual action polisher to cover every level of paint correction, from restoring and polishing to final refinement.